Alaqian/Linformer-Based-Conversational-Chatbot/README.md

 ## Main requirements
 - Python 3.6 to 3.8 (3.6 preferred)*

-*Require for many dependencies in requirement.txt
+* Require for many dependencies in requirement.txt

+## Special Thanks

+This GitHub Repository's implementation heavily influenced by Chloerobotics [5

 ## How to Start
 ```
 # Install dependencies